Get in touch 0330 0945 559

 We’d love to offer the sessions to any agency that supports individuals and families experiencing homelessness.
 If your job does not fall under a ‘Duty to Refer’ role, you may still be able to attend, so please get in touch to express your interest.

-Sessions will be delivered online via Microsoft Teams.
-The dates are:
+Sessions will be delivered in-person and online via Microsoft Teams from September 2022.

-If you’re interested in taking part in the free training, please email email@example.com to book your place.
+If you’re interested in taking part, please email [email protected] to book your place.